Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 \begin{definition} A harmonic map $F\colon\Gamma'\to \Gamma$ is {\it finite} if the slope of $F$ is nonzero on all edges and rays of $\Gamma'$. \end{definition}

-Given a finite harmonic map of tropical curves, each vertex of the domain determines potential discrete data for a map between Riemann surfaces.
-We focus on the case where vertices have genus zero.
+Given a finite harmonic map of tropical curves, each vertex of the domain determines potential discrete data for a map between Riemann spheres.
 We record this as a construction below.